TIBCOSoftware/js-visualize/Readme.md

 <b>[Specific CSS overrides]</b>, <b>[all types]</b>

-Example CSS overrides (classes) with JRS input controls.
+Example CSS overrides with JRS input controls.

+>This is a sample set of JRS class names for CSS overrides.
+After embedding, additional class names can be discovered by inspecting the elements on a page.

 [Custom drop down]: http://jsfiddle.net/gh/get/mootools/1.5.1/TIBCOSoftware/JS-visualize/tree/master/inputControl-data/custom-dropdown/